juancarlosriveracuadros/Data-Lake/README.md

 ![focus](imagines_DLake/ER_Diagram.png)

 ## Program description steps (etl.py)
-etl.py is the only skript of this program and create the dimension and fact tables from the two dataset and load the informatio on a S3 folder:
+etl.py is the only skript of this program and create the dimension and fact tables from the two dataset and load the informatio on a S3 folder.
+The skript hast two functions process_song_data and process_log_data.
+The program conect to spark afert the conection run the two programs first process_song_data, second process_log_data.

+**1) process_song_data.py**\
+    1.1) read song data as dataframe (df)\
+    1.2) extract from df the columns that correspond to songs_table as dataframe\
+    1.3) save songs_table as parquet format in S3\
+    1.4) extract from df the columns that correspond to artist_table as dataframe\
+    1.5) save artist_table as partque format in S3

+**2) process_log_data.py**\
+    2.1) read log data as dataframe (df)\
+    2.2) filter the data frame with column page have to be NextSong\
+    2.3) extract from df the columns that correspond to users_table as dataframe\
+    2.4) save users_table as parquet format in S3\
+    2.5) create and add the timestep column with a udf function (user-defined function) to the df\
+    2.6) create and add the columns hour, day, week, month, year and weekday with udf functions to the df\
+    2.7) extract from df the columns that correspond to time_table as dataframe\
+    2.8) save time_table as parquet format in S3\
+    2.9) join between the tables df und songs_table in the column song_df.title == df.song.
+The columns for songplay table are extracted in a dataframe\
+    2.10) save songplay_table as parquet in S3\